tiga1231/sgd2/readme.md

 ### Install python packages

 We have used MacOS with an Intel chip.
-If you are using an M1 chip, then note that `llvmlite` currently cannot be installed using `pip install llvmlite` under Silicon Mac (arm64). (ref: https://github.com/numba/llvmlite/issues/693).
+If you are using an M1 chip, then note that `llvmlite` (which `pynndescent` depends on)currently cannot be installed using `pip install llvmlite` under Silicon Mac (arm64). (ref: https://github.com/numba/llvmlite/issues/693).
 In that case, instead of using pip, you can install the following packages using conda. (ref: https://anaconda.org/conda-forge/pynndescent).

     pip install torch